 Cruise Around the Komodo Islands

 The best way to explore Komodo is by boat.
+This is more than just island hopping or diving.
 The coral reefs and marine life in the park are some of the most diverse on the planet.
 If you’d like to dive, snorkel, or just enjoy the view from the deck, the island has it all for you.

 On a Liveaboard